2 Cookin Mamas

 To store leftover cobbler:

-Cool the cobbler to room temperature.
-Cover it with plastic wrap or aluminum foil.
-Store the cobbler in the refrigerator for up to 4 days.
+Let the cobbler cool to room temperature.
+Cover it tightly with plastic wrap or aluminum foil and store it in the refrigerator for up to 4 days.

 To freeze leftover cobbler:

-Make sure it is in a freezer-safe dish.
-Wrap the dish with a layer of plastic wrap and a layer of aluminum foil.
-Freeze it for up to 4 months.
-Thaw it in the fridge overnight.
+Place the cobbler in a freezer-safe dish.
+Wrap it with a layer of plastic wrap followed by a layer of aluminum foil.
+Freeze for up to 4 months.
+Thaw overnight in the refrigerator before reheating.

-• You can microwave leftover cobbler on high in 30-second intervals until warmed through.
+For a quick option, microwave individual portions on high in 30-second intervals until warmed through.

-• You can reheat the leftover cobbler in the oven at 350°F for 15 to 20 minutes, or until heated through.
-If the cobbler is in a glass baking dish, take it out of the fridge an hour before reheating it in the oven, or else the glass may shatter.
+To reheat a larger portion, place the cobbler in a 350°F oven for 15 to 20 minutes, or until heated through.
+If using a glass baking dish, let it sit at room temperature for about an hour before reheating to prevent cracking.

 More Berry Desserts and Treats